anyoptimization/pymoo-doc/source/index.rst

 .. admonition:: Overview
     :class: myOwnStyle

     There are some breaking changes in **pymoo 0.5.0**.

+    - The module *pymoo.models* has been renamed to *pymoo.core*
-The package structure has been modified to distinguish between single- and multi-objective optimization more clearly.
+    - The package structure has been modified to distinguish between single- and multi-objective optimization more clearly.
 For instance, the implementation of PSO has been moved from *pymoo.algorithms.so_pso* to *pymoo.algorithms.soo.nonconvex.pso*.
-Furthermore, the elementwise problem is now defined by inheriting from *ElementwiseProblem* instead of setting a flag.
+    - Furthermore, the **elementwise_evaluation** flag has been replaced by the *ElementwiseProblem* class to inherit from.

     Please see the corresponding tutorial pages for more information.

 Our framework offers state of the art single- and multi-objective optimization algorithms and many